-- Undo the crank nut first, then turn the engine so all the timing marks line up and loosen the bolts for the cam- and auxiliary shaft gears.
+- Before removing the crankshaft pulley turn the engine so all the timing marks line up and loosen the cam- and auxiliary shaft gears bolts.
 Ideally one would loosen the pulley bolts with the timing belt still on, so the gears do not move.
 Watch out as sometimes the timing gear can slip under the belt.
 Do not clash the valves into the piston or against each other!
 If a bolt is stubborn and the gear rotates even with the timing belt installed then you can remove the belt, wrap it all the way around the gear, and hold its ends together with vice-grips.
 Hold the vice-grips while undoing the bolt with an impact wrench.

-- Once you have removed all the gears, you need to remove the seals.
-You can pry them out with a screwdriver, or punch a hole in them with a nail, and the put a screw in the hole.
-As you turn the screw in, it will drive the seal out.
+- Once all the gears are off, the seals can be removed.
+One can pry them out with a screwdriver, or punch a hole in them with a nail, and the put a screw in the hole.
+As the screw in, it will drive the seal out.
 Be sure to clean up any metal shavings this may have created.

 - Line up the timing marks, lock the tensioner in the loose position (you did get a new tensioner bearing, right?) and install the timing belt.
 The auxiliary gear points toward the tensioner pivot bolt - or about 1:30 on a clock face.